bermar24/GrowKnow/GrowKnow-Software_Requirements_Specification.md

 Until December (MVP) we plan to implement:
 - 3.1.1 Browse AI News
-- 3.1.2 Subscribe to Newsletter
+- 3.1.2 Admin Panel
-- 3.1.3 Receive Weekly Newsletter
+- 3.1.3 Manage Database & Pipelines
 - 3.1.4 Search & Filter Tools
 - 3.1.5 Explore Learning Roadmaps

 For later releases we plan to implement:
+- 3.1.6 Subscribe to Newsletter
+- 3.1.7 Receive Weekly Newsletter
-- 3.1.6 Suggest New Tools/Sources
+- 3.1.8 Suggest New Tools/Sources
-- 3.1.7 Provide Feedback / Corrections
+- 3.1.9 Provide Feedback / Corrections
-- 3.1.8 Admin Panel
-- 3.1.9 Manage Database & Pipelines
 - 3.1.10 Manage Users & Roles
 - 3.1.11 Trigger Newsletter Run (via n8n)
 - 3.1.12 Review/Edit/Publish Articles

-- 3.1.1 Browse AI News
+#### 3.1.1 Browse AI News
 Visitors can read and navigate through the latest AI news, which are automatically collected, summarized, and tagged.

+This Use Case is specified in a [seperate document](UCs/Browse_AI_News).

-#### 3.1.2 Subscribe to Newsletter
+#### 3.1.2 Admin Panel
-Registered users can subscribe to receive the weekly newsletter.
+Admins access a dashboard for managing users, roles, and platform-wide settings.

+This Use Case is specified in a [seperate document](UCs/Admin_Panel).

-#### 3.1.3 Receive Weekly Newsletter
+#### 3.1.3 Manage Database & Pipelines
-Subscribers receive a curated newsletter summarizing the most relevant AI updates with source transparency.
+Admins ensure the consistency and quality of stored news, tools, and roadmaps while managing automation pipelines.

 #### 3.1.4 Search & Filter Tools
 Visitors and registered users can search and filter through the AI tool directory using categories, domains, and budget.